 Furthermore, innovations and initiatives like same-day delivery and innovative delivery methods in E-commerce logistics have taken place to cater to the enormous and growing demand placed on the industry.
 These innovations and initiatives helped displaced people earn a living from home.
 Using on-demand logistics and trucking providers as their logistics solution, the cost of deliveries gives more operational ease and savings for their small businesses.

 What keeps the logistics and trucking industry afloat are on-demand delivery companies like Transportify.
 Because customers can book with Transportify anytime and it follows government regulations on COVID-19.
-Businesses can rely on this trucking company to deliver its goods to customers all over Luzon.
+Businesses can rely on this trucking company to deliver its goods to customers in Luzon, Visayas, and Mindanao.

 The Role of Government and Private Sector in Logistics Growth